IsmailMarmoush/sunstreet/README.md

 # Project Development has been moved To Zalando
-Sunstreet At Zalando https://github.com/zalando/sunstreet, License Also changed to MIT
+You can find it here: https://github.com/zalando/sunstreet, License Also changed to MIT

+Thanks,
+Ismail Marmoush

 -----------------